 - “RVP” refers to the Regional Vice-President for the Region in which a complaint is filed;

-- “Union” refers to OPSEU, as represented by the President, First Vice-President/Treasurer, Regional Vice-President, or Executive Board as appropriate.
+- “Union” refers to OPSEU/SEFPO, as represented by the President, First Vice-President/Treasurer, Regional Vice-President, or Executive Board as appropriate.

 II.
 Roles and Responsibilities